matentzn/upheno-strategy/upper_level.md

 **Pros:**

-- Aligns with the COB mission to provide a shared upper-level for all OBO ontologies
 - Keeps PATO quality available as a more specific entry point for ontologies that don't need the COB layer
-- Follows the BFO-aligned design where "characteristic" is the general category and "quality" is one kind of characteristic (alongside dispositions, roles, etc.)
+- Safes an enormous amount of social coordination for one [of the most widely used OBO classes](https://www.ebi.ac.uk/ols4/ontologies/pato/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FPATO_0000001) - at the time of this writing (9 March 2026) more than 77 classes. **Replacing it with COB:0000502 across the OBO ecosystem is logistically impractical.**

 **Cons:**

 - **COB characteristic and PATO quality are effectively the same concept.** In practice, nearly all users of PATO treat `quality` as the universal root for all characteristics.
 Having both creates confusion about which to use.

-- **Migration cost is enormous.** Thousands of ontology terms, annotations, and tools reference PATO:0000001.
-Replacing it with COB:0000502 across the OBO ecosystem is logistically impractical.
-- **Semantic distinction is unclear.** The intended difference between "characteristic" and "quality" is subtle at best (BFO distinguishes qualities from dispositions and roles, but in practice PATO's `quality` already absorbs much of what COB means by `characteristic`).
+**Alternatives to consider:**

 - **Pragmatic solution:** If COB adopted PATO:0000001 as its `characteristic` term (or made them equivalent), this problem would evaporate.
-This is the author's preferred resolution.
+This is the author's (`@matentzn`) preferred resolution.

 ### Decision 2: Biological attribute (OBA) as subclass of quality (PATO)